sfernana/FCCDIRAC/README.md

 ```

+Indeed, the input card file of the second FccAnalysis application is the output file of the first FccAnalysis application.

 Then, let us do chaining between **FCCSW** applications !

 The first FCCSW application generates root file from the configuration file **geant_fullsim_ecal_singleparticles.py**.

-The second one reads the generated root file and do reconstruction.
+The second one reads the generated root file **output_ecalSim_e50GeV_1events.root** and do the reconstruction.

 ```